theskyinflames/Go-in-a-shot/README.md

 Make the fucking [Go Tour](https://tour.golang.org/welcome), the whole tour.

 ## Step 4 - Internalise the Go core concepts
 As my old geek friends said, RFM, or in other words, the [Efective Go](https://golang.org/doc/effective_go.html ).
-Take especial attention to this issues:
+Take special attention to this issues:

   * runtime.GOMAXPROCS
   * New vs make